jakobkaminski/ag_lernen/How_to_owncloud.md

 https://owncloud.org/download/

 Install the client on C:\ should be possible without admin rights.
-If not, ask IT to install it.
+If not, ask IT to install it, by writing a ticket.

 Set owncloud folder to T:\ if to small ask IT to increase quota.